aoirint/pure-ftpd-docker/README.md

 Get a TLS certificate for your domain from a provider like Let's Encrypt and mount it on `/pureftpd-certs/pure-ftpd.pem`.

-Open `pure-ftpd.conf` and configure like below.
+Open `pure-ftpd.conf` and configure like below (TLS=2 disallows a plaintext connection).

 ```conf
 TLS                          2